mets/METS-board/web documents/metsoverview.md

 identifying the files belonging to a particular version of the document a simple task.

 The location of the files is captured in the `<FLocat>` element.
 The attribute pair `LOCTYPE` and `LOCREF` must be used when using a reference of any kind.
-The `LOCTYPE` attribute is used to record the type of the reference (e.g. URL, database, relative path
+The `LOCTYPE` attribute is used to record the type of the reference (e.g. URL, database, relative path, see  [[suggested values](https://github.com/mets/METS-schema/wiki/METS2-Suggested-Attribute-Values)]
->TODO: external link to suggested values
->
 >TO DECIDE: provide information about relative file references or not?

 ), and the actual reference is given in `LOCREF` attribute.